 Stats are calculated and updated on a nightly basis.
 For a complete definition of each data point provided in this report, go to Readership Data - Definitions.

 How Are These Reports Useful?

 - This data helps users understand who their most/least engaged clients are so they can determine where to focus their efforts.
-They can follow up with the least engaged users to determine how they may serve them better, or clean them off of their distribution lists.
+They can follow up with the least engaged users to determine how they may serve them better, or clean them off of their lists.